 The main question addressed in the report is “How can we accelerate the sustainability of business parks and the companies located there?
 What does this mean for the roles, responsibilities and instruments of central government and other public authorities, market players, and society?
 The report has been included in our work programme for 2022-2023, and can therefore be categorised as a requested advisory report.

-The advisory report is expected to be issued in the autumn of 2023.
+The advisory report is expected to be issued at 31 October 2023.

 Composition of the council committee